Evidence-Based Technology

 Important Considerations:

-Consumer EEG devices like Muse are sensitive to artifacts (muscle tension, eye blinks).
+Consumer devices like Muse are sensitive to artifacts (muscle tension, eye blinks).
 MindChat employs signal processing techniques, but results are most reliable under calm conditions.
-EEG patterns show correlations, not causation, and interpretation requires context.
+Brainwave patterns show correlations, not causation, and interpretation requires context.
 Gamma band data (>30Hz) is highly susceptible to noise on consumer hardware and should be viewed as exploratory.

 Why MUSE?